2-day MOUNTAIN SKILLS courses LAKE DISTRICT

 DO YOU WANT TO…?

 - Be more confident in the hills and mountains

 - Deal with steep, rocky and/or broken ground

 - Know what to do if the mist comes down

 See photos from previous courses

 Walking in the mountains is a rewarding and exhilarating experience.
 To stay safe and enjoy your time out on the fells you need some key skills and knowledge to guide you on your way.

 From clothing and kit, to mountain weather and route planning we’ll show you how to prepare for your mountain day.
-From map skills and navigation strategies to relocation and steep ground, we’ll show you how to safely follow routes across the fells.
+From map skills and navigation strategies to relocation and dealing with steep ground, we’ll show you how to safely follow routes across the fells and mountains.

 ABOUT THE COURSE